What IS an "Evidenced-Based" Practice? (EBP)

 For example, Reiki, Reflexology or Essential Oils are sometimes requested of us, at DPR&W, but those are not offered in our center because science does not support their efficacy.

-We do provide manual and movement-based therapies, that integrate what is currently being supported by science, along with our understanding of how each client has unique needs and comes from a unique background of experiences, therefore each therapy session and therapy plan is hand-tailored to the individual.
+At Diamond Pain Relief & Wellness, we provide manual and movement-based therapies, that integrate what is currently being supported by science, along with our understanding of how each client has unique needs and comes from a unique background of experiences, therefore each therapy session and therapy plan is hand-tailored to the individual.

 It's better to say 'science supports...'